macbuse/Phylogenesis/README.md

 ## Recipe

-- make a Fibonacci spiral
+- make a Fibonacci spiral using fib_spiral.py included with Sverchok
-- get the Dirichlet cells from the spiral using Voronoi node
+- get the Dirichlet cells from the spiral using **Voronoi** node
 - use **scriptnode** with [face_gen.py](https://github.com/macbuse/Phylogenesis/blob/master/face_gen.py) as payload to add faces
 - make the mesh non-planar by translating vertices
 - trim extraneous vertices